mastrojs/mastrojs.github.io/data/guide/html.md

 The simplest website is a single HTML file.
 In Mastro, each file in the `routes/` folder results in one or more files publicly accessible on your website.

-1. Create a new folder `routes`: when hovering over the name of your repository on the left side-pane, four small icons should appear.
-Click the second one from the left (a folder with a plus in it), type `routes`, and hit enter.
+1. If you've started from the template repository, delete all files in the `components` and `routes` folders by right-clicking each file individually, then select "Delete Permanently".
+Don't worry, we'll add them again in later chapters of this guide.
+If you want, you can also edit the `README.md` file.

-2. Create a new file `index.html`: with the `routes` folder still selected, this time click the leftmost of the four small icons (a sheet of paper with a plus icon in it), type `index.html`, and hit enter.
+2. Create a new file `routes/index.html`: with the `routes` folder selected, click the leftmost of the four small icons at the top (a sheet of paper with a plus icon in it), type `index.html`, and hit enter.

 3. The file opens on the right.
 Type (or copy-and-paste) the following HTML in it: